 One of the highlights of THEOplayer is CMAF support.
 CMAF stands for Common Media Application Format.
 Overall, CMAF is an emerging streaming media format for HTTP-based streaming.
 A new and widely compatible format, it incorporates the best of HLS and fMP4 streaming technologies.
-CMAF can deliver both HLS and MPEG-DASH video formats.
+CMAF can deliver the HLS video format.
 In fact, it may eventually replace HLS as the dominant delivery format to stream live video.

 Even better, the Dacast HTML5 player supports CMAF by default.

 Other THEOplayer features include: